Morpho-evolution with learning using a controller archive as an inheritance mechanism: Experiments

 \subsection{Controllers}

 The controller used in this study is a modified version of an Elman network \cite{elman1990finding}.
-An Elman network is a recurrent neural network with two hidden layers (see figure~\ref{fig:elmannet}).
+An Elman network is a recurrent neural network with two hidden layers (see the figure in section C in Appendix II of the supplementary materials).
 The first hidden layer is fully connected to the input and output layers.
 Then, each neuron is forward connected to one neuron of the second hidden layer, called the context layer.
 Neurons in the context layer (context units) are recursively connected to themselves, and the context units are also fully backward connected to the hidden layer.
 Each neuron has a sigmoid function as their activation function.
+The context layer acts like a short term memory and allows the network to process real number sequences such as time-series \cite{elman1990finding}.
+Elman networks have been shown to be more efficient as controllers for a navigation task than a simple feed forward network \cite{le2020pros} due to their ability to capture time-dependent information from sensors.

-Elman networks were designed for processing real numbers sequences such as time series \cite{elman1990finding} and therefore are suitable as a controllers for a navigation task.
+For each body-plan, each Elman network has a number of inputs and outputs corresponding to its body-plans number of sensors and actuators.
+The hidden and context layers have a fixed structure for all the body-plans.
+Transferring a trained network from one body-plan to another is not possible unless they have the same number of sensors and actuators.